 Another hobby is reading a good novel or other topics.

 Enjoy your family and hug them.

-Burnout syndrome involves many aspects of our daily work and has repercussions when we acquire it in all our other activities, in relation to our collaborators, and consequently with family life.
+Burnout syndrome involves many aspects of our daily work and has repercussions when we acquire it in all our other activities, about our collaborators, and consequently with family life.
 To reach the balance in order not to be affected requires to be alert, to change or modify opportunely what is within our reach, or to request what corresponds to the institution or company in which we carry out our activities.

 Every day changes are made and we are in a growing activity, with new challenges, new objectives, but always with a line of service.
 At the end of each day, we will not only have the feeling of being free with ourselves, but also the feeling of having fulfilled and done well.